zbioe/infra-consul/README.md

 Consul cluster in local vms server

 ## Requirements

+Have some dependecies required for use modules

+# LIBVIRTD
 `libvirtd` needs to works in your environment.
 Add follow options to your `configuration.nix`:
 ``` nix